SPR SHAREHOLDER ALERT: Jakubow - GuruFocus.com

-NEW YORK, June 14, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Spirit AeroSystems Holdings, Inc. (: SPR).
+NEW YORK, June 16, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Spirit AeroSystems Holdings, Inc. (NYSE: SPR).

 To receive updates on the lawsuit, fill out the form: